Tai Chi Classes in Portland To Restore Health, Relieve Stress and Develop Mindfulness.

 Tai Chi is a practice that can benefit you in so many ways…

-Physically the training from our Portland Tai Chi classes cultivates a supple strength and flexibility.
-One develops grace and balance as the postures condition core support muscles.
-The body becomes less susceptible to damage as the weight bearing exercises gradually increase bone density and the stretching movements make a person more pliable.
-The breath work counteracts stress, improving blood pressure and heart rate by calming the sympathetic and parasympathetic nervous system.
+Physically the training cultivates a supple strength and flexibility.
+You develop grace and balance as the postures strengthen your core support muscles.
+Weight bearing exercises like tai chi gradually increase bone density.
+The stretching movements make your body supple.
+The breath work releases stress.
+This improves blood pressure and heart rate by calming the sympathetic nervous system.

 An adept practitioner can handle an opponent of greater size and speed.
-It is the combination of a responsive healthy body from the physical, the clear mind and sensitivity of the mental and the heightened energy and awareness of the spirit that make Portland Tai Chi training effective.
+It is the combination of a responsive, healthy body, the clear mind, the heightened energy and awareness of the spirit that make Tai Chi training effective.

 The martial art side of Tai Chi is a subtle, yet effective approach to self-defense.
-Tai Chi Ch’uan is a close fighting style that utilizes softness and following movements to lock and disrupt an opponent.
-One of the key principles of martial art tai chi is yielding to an opponent’s force and redirecting it to a disadvantageous position.
+It is a close fighting style that utilizes softness and following movements to lock and disrupt an opponent.
+One of the key principles of martial tai chi is yielding to an opponent’s force and redirecting it to a disadvantageous position.
 This technique is combined with Fa Jing (the explosive release of force with the whole body) to take advantage of the opponent’s inferior position and structure.
 Martial training involves intense posture training to develop strength and endurance.
 Qigong builds a high level of clarity and energy while conditioning the muscles and tendons.

 The spiritual approach to these arts means constantly striving towards enlightenment.
 Buddhist and Taoist monks use Qigong as a vehicle to find and maintain peace of mind.
 The goal of this kind of training is to live in perfect harmony with the world.
 For most of us, this approach to training is simply about being more at peace with ourselves and learning to quiet the mind.